Coolakhtarr/Coolakhtarr/README.md

 ### 🌍 Empower Donation Platform with Chatbot
-A donation platform integrated with an intelligent chatbot to assist users, answer queries, and improve engagement for social causes.
+A responsive donation platform that allows users to explore charitable projects, make secure donations, download receipts, and interact with a **Tidio chatbot** for instant assistance.
+Built with **HTML, CSS, JavaScript, PHP, and MySQL.**

 ---